-The PGP Software Developer's Kit Version 3.0.3 (PGPsdk.dll) is a software cryptographic module validated to the standards set forth by the FIPS PUB 140-2 Security Requirements for Cryptographic Modules document published by the National Institute of Standards and Technology (NIST).
+The PGP Software Developer's Kit (SDK) Cryptographic Module (SW Versions 4.0.0 and 4.0.1) is a software only cryptographic module validated to the standards set forth by the FIPS PUB 140-2 Security Requirements for Cryptographic Modules document published by the National Institute of Standards and Technology (NIST).
+The module is intended to meet the security requirements of FIPS 140-2 Level 1 overall.